Helping you with tax relief

 - Under this tax basis you’d deduct employee contributions from their pay before tax is taken.
 (That’s why we call this tax basis gross.)

-- So, your employees will automatically get full tax relief on their contributions straightaway.
+- So, your employees will automatically get full tax relief on their contributions straightaway, regardless of the band or rate of tax they pay, or whether they live in Scotland or elsewhere in the UK.

 - But unlike the alternative net tax basis, it means lower paid employees who don’t pay tax won’t receive any tax relief.

 With the gross tax basis, employee contributions are deducted from their pay before any tax is taken.
-So basic, higher and additional taxpayers will automatically save 20%, 40% or 45% respectively in tax relief.
+So if they pay more than the basic rate of tax, they get the full tax relief straightaway.

 Example – John normally pays the basic 20% rate of tax. £50 goes from his wages into his pension savings, before any tax is taken from his pay.
 This reduces his taxable earnings by £50 so he pays £10 less in income tax.